wazo-platform/wazo-doc/source/getting_started/getting_started.rst

    Edit line

-We can now see the username and password for the SIP line. you can configure your softphone, your linksys PAP2 or your SIP device by using the IP for your server, the username and the password.
+We can now see the username and password for the SIP line. you can configure your phone using the IP for your server, the username and the password.

 .. figure:: images/step-13.png